Mental Health and Addictions

 Take-Home Naloxone Distribution

 Note that holding points are not necessarily the final point of distribution of the take-home naloxone kits.
-Also, a person from one RHA may obtain a kit from another RHA, so is not a fully accurate picture of where each take-home naloxone kit is eventually kept and/or used.
+Also, a person from one RHA may obtain a kit from another RHA, so this is not a fully accurate picture of where each take-home naloxone kit is eventually kept and/or used.

 Glossary